lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 ## memoize

 Creates a function that memoizes the result of `func`.
 If `resolver` is provided, it determines the cache key for storing the result based on the arguments provided to the memoized function.
-By default, the first argument provided to the memoized function is used as the cache key.
+By default, the first argument provided to the memoized function is used as the map cache key.

 | Arguments | Type | Description |
 | --- | --- | --- |